-Then I think I panicked.
+Then I panicked

-I had fabric that would be perfect for formalwear, but I didn’t have enough, and I was terrified to cut into it (microsuede) because I had never sewn with it before.
+I had fabric that would be perfect for formal wear, but I didn’t have enough, and I was terrified to cut into it (microsuede) because I had never sewn with it before.
 In addition, between the announcement and actual camp, I would have tons of stuff to do for Emma’s wedding.
 I was worried about not getting it finished, let alone started!

 After a brief moment of terror, I decided to find a pattern and at least see how much more fabric I may need to purchase.
 I browsed hundreds of patterns including self-drafting instructions, PDF downloads, and commercial patterns, I finally settled on Simplicity Pattern 1137.

 The product description says View A is a medieval fantasy costume features gown with contrast lower bell sleeves and flower details, and View B is a full sleeveless dress with short, long sleeve jacket and unattached feather collar.
 I chose to make View A, and the fabric I already had was purple and gold, just like the picture.
 The best part was that I only needed to purchase 2 extra yards to make the dress.
 Bingo!

 After I had all the fabric, it still took me nearly two weeks just to get up enough courage to cut into it.
 The pattern was really straight forward, but I was terribly worried about ruining the fabric.

 There was absolutely no need for me to worry, the dress was simple to fit and even easier to sew.
 The two most difficult parts were hand stitching the bell sleeve lining to the elbow seam and the invisible zipper.
 The hand stitching was a breeze, and I think I was so worried about the fabric that in the process of being super careful, I actually sewed the best invisible zipper I have ever inserted!